-At the end of 2019, the Andorran government was considering the implementation of an electronic residency in Andorra to allow the creation of businesses without physical residence to attract the interest of digital nomads from all over Europe and make Estonia competition.
-The Minister of the Interior and Justice, Mr. Josep Maria Rossell, undertook to study the viability of this system following this model of electronic residences in Estonia.
+At the end of 2019, the Andorran government was considering the implementation of an electronic residency in Andorra to allow the creation of companies without physical residence to attract the interest of digital nomads from all over Europe and to compete with Estonia.
+The Minister of the Interior and Justice, Mr. Josep Maria Rossell, undertook to study the feasibility of such a system following this Estonian digital residence model.
 However, in early 2020 all this came to a standstill.

 The process for creating a company in Andorra is currently complex and slow, given that there are a large number of bureaucratic procedures and strict and restrictive compliance controls by local banks and the agility of telematic way through the network is the exception, almost everything is in person and on paper, the old-fashioned way.
 Something certainly could be improved on your part.

 However, as Andorra is the only low-tax country in southern Europe, its taxation is very attractive (more than Estonia's) and At the moment their model works very well for them to attract investment, it seems that the Andorran government sees this issue as something minor and secondary.
 Even more so, with the health and economic consequences of the covid-19 pandemic still on top.

 At Andorra Insiders we believe that when all this problem passes and, if the real long-term consequences for public administrations and their budget are quite profound, it is very likely that the Andorran government will take up the initiative to study it.
 We also have the faith that this crisis works as an incentive for this.

 Although electronic residences certainly pick up the trend of digital entrepreneurs and these nomads who move around the world without permanent residence in any country, the legal model that implements it must be well thought out, structured and controlled.
 Even more so considering that Andorra is not within the European Union and that just ten years ago it left the lists as a tax haven.